cdevents/spec/continuous-integration.md

 ### [`artifact published`](examples/artifact_published.json)

 The event represents an artifact that has been published and it can be advertised for others to use.
-The `artifact signed` event is typically produced by the artifact registry, but it may also be produced by the build system.
+The `artifact published` event is typically produced by the artifact registry, but it may also be produced by the build system.

 - Event Type: __`dev.cdevents.artifact.published.0.2.0-draft`__
 - Predicate: published